pkliang/poi/README.md

 # Known issues
 * [RxLocation][11] is used for retrieving location, more tests needed on different phone models for these library.

+# TODO
+* Suggested rule info feature hasn't been implemented due to lack of related Google API key.
+Will be fixed soon

 [1]: https://kotlinlang.org/
 [2]: https://github.com/ReactiveX/RxAndroid